McGill-Applied-Dynamics-Lab/adl-ros2/docs/user-guide/installation.md

 # Installation

-Detailed installation instructions for the MADL ROS2 packages.
+Detailed installation instructions for setting up the Franka arm and the ADL ROS2 packages.
+*Step 1 and 2 shouldn't really be needed now that everything is setup...*

 This just on how to get everything ready, see [getting started](./getting-started.md) for instructions on how to use the different parts of the project.

 ## 1. Franka Research 3